-Ask locals for advice, and read local warning and guidance signs before heading into water at a new spot.
+1. SPOT THE DANGERS: Ask locals for advice, and read local warning and guidance signs before heading into water at a new spot.
 Find your exit point before entering the water.
 Beware of underwater hazards and currents.

 8. RECOGNISE THE SIGNS OF DROWNING: People who are drowning are usually silent.
 Call for help – dial 112 or 999 and ask for the Coastguard or ask for the Fire and Rescue service when at any inland waterside location.
-Don’t attempt to save a swimmer in difficulty.
+Don’t put yourself at risk trying to save a swimmer in difficulty.
 Find something buoyant you can throw to help keep them above the water.

-Spot the dangers
+SPOT the dangers

-Advice – follow safety advice and read signs
+ADVICE – follow safety advice and read signs

-Friend – swim with others
+FRIEND – swim with others

-Emergency – call for help, recognise the signs of someone in trouble
+EMERGENCY – call for help, recognise the signs of someone in trouble

-INCREASING CHILDREN’S ABILITY IN WATER
+INCREASING CHILDREN’S ABILITY IN WATER:

 Beyond learning to swim, there is learning to swim outdoors: